 How to get a liquor license in Texas

-What are the Requirements for a TX Liquor License?
+What are the Requirements for a TABC Liquor License?

 Before applying for a liquor license, ensure you meet TABC’s eligibility requirements.
 These rules are designed to ensure that alcohol businesses operate responsibly and within the law.

-What is the Application Process for a Liquor License.
+What is the Application Process for a Texas Liquor License.

-1. Determine the License Type: TABC offers various licenses depending on your business needs, such as permits for on-premises consumption (bars and restaurants) or off-premises sales (liquor stores).
+• Determine the License Type: TABC licensing involves various licenses depending on your business needs, such as permits for on-premises consumption (bars and restaurants) or off-premises sales (liquor stores).

 • Beer Retailer’s On-Premise License (BE): Permits the sale of beer for on-premise consumption.